Lennoaceae: Description

+Taxonomy

-The relationships of this subfamily to other plants remain uncertain.
+The relationships of this family to other plants has been uncertain.
 It was traditionally treated at family rank as Lennoaceae, and placed in different orders by different authors, including Lamiales (in the Cronquist system) and Solanales (Dahlgren system).
-More recently, molecular phylogenetic publications grouped it within the clade "Euasterids I", and most recently, it was demoted to a subfamily of the family Boraginaceae in the APG II system.
+More recently, molecular phylogenetic publications grouped it within the clade "Euasterids I", and in the APG II system, it was demoted to a subfamily of the family Boraginaceae.
+In 2016, the Boraginales Working Group revived Lennoaceae.
+As of December 2025, the family was accepted by World Flora Online.

+Genera

+As of December 2025, World Flora Online accepted two genera: